isomerpages/moh-bioethics/_asian-bioethics-network/Data Repository/Singapore.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Neuroscience Research Report (Download here)</p>
-<p><strong>Description:</strong> The increasing prevalence of neurological
+<p><strong>Description:</strong> This report highlights the growing prevalence
-and psychiatric disorders has heightened the importance of neuroscience research globally.
-However, the development of novel neurotechnologies that modify the brain raises ethical, legal, and social concerns regarding the impact on individual rights and welfare, prompting the Bioethics Advisory Committee (BAC) to examine these issues.</p>
+of neurological and psychiatric disorders, underscoring the need for neuroscience research.
+It addresses ethical, legal, and social concerns about neurotechnologies that modify brain functions and their impact on individual rights.</p>
 </td>
 </tr>
 <tr>